thieunv90/mailcatcher/README.md

 ## TODO

 * Add mail delivery on request, optionally multiple times.
+* Better Growl support in MacRuby and RubyCocoa with click notifications which takes you to the received message.
+* An API-compatible nodejs version, for fun and profit (and non-ruby npm users).
+* Test suite.
-* Compatibility testing against CampaignMonitor's [design guidelines](http://www.campaignmonitor.com/design-guidelines/) and [CSS support matrix](http://www.campaignmonitor.com/css/).
+* Compatibility testing against CampaignMonitor's [design guidelines](http://www.campaignmonitor.com/design-guidelines/) and [CSS support matrix](http://www.campaignmonitor.com/design-guidelines/).
 * Forward mail to rendering service, maybe CampaignMonitor?
+* Package as an app?
+Native interfaces?
+HotCocoa?

 ## Thanks